ElectronicRave/RP-Launcher/README.md

 ## Software Screen

-In this list you can see all the games or software in the System, in this screen you can do several things by pressing different buttons:
+In this list you can see all contents in the System, in this screen you can do several things by pressing different buttons:

-- A  - Launch the Game
+- A  - Launch the contents
 - B  - Goes back to the Home Page
 - L1 - Previnious Page
 - R1 - Next Page